Kong/developer.konghq.com/app/_how-tos/get-started-with-gateway.md

 desired traffic management policies.
 Two important objects in that model are [Services](/gateway/entities/service/) and [Routes](/gateway/entities/route/).
 Together,
-Services and Routes define the routing path that requests and responses will take through the system.
+Services and Routes define the path that requests and responses will take through the system.

 Add the following content to `kong.yaml` to create a